-Master in Mathematics with International Year: in addition to the above students must pass a module covering the international year in order to graduate with a named degree in Mathematics with international year.
-Students who do not complete, or fail the international year, will be transferred to the four-year Master in Mathematics programme.
+International Year option: in addition to the above students must pass a module covering the international year in order to graduate with a named degree including the 'international year' wording.
+Students who do not complete, or fail the international year, will be transferred to the three-year version of the programme.

-Mathematics with Work Placement Year: in addition to the above students must pass MAT-30035, the noncredit bearing module covering the work placement year, in order to graduate with the 'with work placement year' version of the Honours degree.
-Students who do not complete or fail the work placement year will be transferred to the four-year mathematics programme.
-Failure of the work placement year will be recorded on a student's final transcript.
+Work Placement Year option: in addition to the above students must pass a non-credit bearing module covering the work placement year in order to graduate with a named degree including the 'with Work Placement Year' wording.
+Students who do not complete, or fail the work placement year, will be transferred to the three-year version of the programme.